 View the full module definitionRuskin Modules are designed to prepare our students for a complex, challenging and changing future.
 These interdisciplinary modules provide the opportunity to further broaden your perspectives, develop your intellectual flexibility and creativity.
 You will work with others from different disciplines to enable you to reflect critically on the limitations of a single discipline to solve wider societal concerns.
 You will be supported to create meaningful connections across disciplines to apply new knowledge to tackle complex problems and key challenges.
 Ruskin Modules are designed to grow your confidence, seek and maximise opportunities to realise your potential to give you a distinctive edge and enhance your success in the workplace.

-The role and requirements of a professional accountant extend far beyond that of being responsible for the preparation of financial and management accounts.
+View the full module definitionThe role and requirements of a professional accountant extend far beyond that of being responsible for the preparation of financial and management accounts.
 You'll be responsible for compliance with the statutory requirements of company law and other frameworks whilst ensuring that accounting standards are adhered to, risks are identified and managed and internal audits and non-financial elements including Corporate Social Reporting and environmental issues are reported.
 In this module, you'll examine the nature, purpose and scope of assurance engagements, including the statutory audit, its regulatory environment and professional ethics relating to audit and assurance, underpinned with the importance of auditing theory and how it is put to practice.
 Internal audit will be covered, including the scope of internal audit as well as the differences between internal audit and external audit.
 You'll then explore a range of areas relating to an audit of financial statements including, planning and risk assessment, evaluating internal controls, audit evidence and a review of the financial statements.
 The final stage deals with reporting, including statutory audit reports, management reports, internal audit report and an evaluation of current issues facing auditing profession.
 As you go through the module, you'll gain the technical knowledge needed and communication skills to tackle real-life challenges in the workplace.
+Students who complete this module successfully may be exempted from the Association of Chartered Certified Accountants (ACCA) unit F8 Audit & Assurance.

 View the full module definitionCorporations can operate in exceedingly complex international markets and so clear financial reporting requires the ability to interpret complex transactions by applying accounting principles and regulations.
 You’ll develop the ability to exercise judgement in a corporate reporting environment and develop the skills and knowledge to understand and apply International Financial Reporting Standards (IFS) in the preparation of financial statements.
 You’ll explore relevant accounting regulations and the skills to utilise sound judgement in the application of these regulations to specific situations and to be able to clearly communicate the conclusions of your analysis.
 The required accounting treatment for key items appearing in financial statements will follow and the analysis and interpretation of financial statements concludes the module.
 Key financial reporting standards, their application and theoretical background will be explained in lecture sessions and you'll work on practical examples and case studies for discussion and clarification in seminars.
+Students who complete this module successfully may be exempted from the Association of Chartered Certified Accountants (ACCA) unit F7 Financial Reporting.

 View the full module definitionThis module aims to enhance your employability and bring authenticity to your research investigations by introducing contemporary business research in areas of Accounting, Finance, Business Management and Operations Management.
 You’ll explore a detailed area of contemporary research in the modern business world utilising data and information from public sources which provide the analytical basis of your research topic.
-In this way, your research can include evolving business situations such as: adoption of new technologies, strategies for a post-Covid19 business environment, changes in customer behaviour after Covid-19, business challenges in post-Brexit Britain etc. Your module tutor will support your progression through the various stages of the research process including the introduction of theoretical frameworks, targeted literature searches, data collection using professional business database and data analysis utilizing different methods.
+In this way, your research can include evolving business situations such as: adoption of new technologies, strategies for a post-Covid19 business environment, changes in customer behaviour after Covid19, business challenges in post-Brexit Britain etc. Your module tutor will support your progression through the various stages of the research process including the introduction of theoretical frameworks, targeted literature searches, data collection using professional business database and data analysis utilizing different methods.
 The final business report allows you to engage in a substantial piece of individual desk-based/secondary research focused on a field relevant to your degree award and subject.

 View the full module definition